tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 Raw or lightly processed data is loaded first.

-Transformation then runs inside the destination platform.
+Transformation then runs inside the analytical platform:

 ```text
 source